 So what does the Canadian government propose to address issues in the Canadian housing market?
 Firstly, they propose to make buying a home easier, especially for first-time buyers.
 They also want to build and repair more affordable units than before.

-Finally, they want to crack down on practices such as blind bidding and foreign speculation, in order to cool down the housing market.
+Finally, they want to crack down on practices such as and foreign speculation, in order to cool down the housing market.
 Currently, foreign investors are able to buy residential real estate in Canada and do so quite regularly.
 Many blame the housing crisis on this fact, though others say this is an oversimplification.

 At home in British Columbia, the provincial government has some new ideas for housing as well.
 Their major goal is to improve affordable housing options for British Columbians and they’ve proposed a few ways to get there.

 Their major focus is on new home development and increasing the rate at which new homes are built.
 In particular, they want to focus on building affordable homes, up to 114,000 in the next 10 years.

 As with any political promises, we need to wait and see if the changes are effective.
 That is if .
 One thing of note however is that the issue of the housing crisis is generally agreed upon by all major parties.
 This means Canadians nearly universally want change and puts extra pressure on those in power to deliver on their promises.